|The History of

 A Constitutional Code was written thereafter, requiring membership.

-Plans were in motion to move Licking County's most architecturally
+Plans were made to move Licking County's most architecturally prominent

-prominent residence, the Davidson House, to Veterans' Park as a house
+residence, the Davidson House, to Veterans' Park, for use as a house

 museum.
 Mr. Fred Lazarus not only donated the house, but also gave $500